 The person is overusing the sympathetic or fight-or-flight nervous system, and this inhibits the digestion, elimination and the immune response.
 It must be corrected or progress will be very slow or non-existent.
 For more on this, read Sympathetic Dominance on this website.

-Other procedures.
-Adding the daily use of a near infrared light sauna and daily coffee enemas is needed in many cases of low energy or chronic fatigue syndrome.
+These are needed in many cases of low energy or chronic fatigue syndrome.
 Each of these therapies is carefully chosen and has over a dozen therapeutic effects, many of which are excellent for those with chronic fatigue.
-For more on these therapies, read Sauna Therapy and Coffee Enemas on this site.
+For more on these therapies, read The Pulling Down Exercise, Sauna Therapy, Coffee Enemas and other articles about the healing procedures on this site.

 STIMULANTS AND THE ENERGY SYSTEM